sogou/workflow/README.md

 You may check the [FAQ](https://github.com/sogou/workflow/issues/406) and [issues](https://github.com/sogou/workflow/issues) list first to see if you can find the answer.

-You are very welcome to send the problems you encounter in use to [issues](https://github.com/sogou/workflow/issues), and we will answer them as soon as possible.
+You are always welcome to send the problems you encounter in use to [issues](https://github.com/sogou/workflow/issues), and we will answer them as soon as possible.
 At the same time, more issues will also help new users.